48 Hours In Hong Kong

 The International Commercial Centre is Hong Kong’s tallest building and is located in west Kowloon.
 This 360-degree indoor observation deck offers wonderful views.
 These include the iconic Hong Kong skyline, Victoria Harbour, the Kowloon Peninsula, and Tai Mo Shan in the background.

 Sham Shui Po is an area of old Hong Kong with stunning old architecture plus there is the Apliu Street Flea market where visitors can pick up bargain electronic goods and antique trinkets.
 There is also a thriving Wet Market at Sham Shui Po where traditional foods are on show.

 A popular trip in Hong Kong is to visit Lantau Island.
 Here you will discover a breathtaking cable car ride with views of a giant Buddha statue or if you are feeling active then you could also hike to the peak of Pak Kung Au.

 The cable car ride provides fantastic views of Tung Chong Bay, the airport, and Lantau Mountain.

-At the top, take time to explore the Ngong Ping plateau where there are plenty of shops selling all kinds of souvenirs plus there are a selection of restaurants if you want to grab a bite to eat.
+At the top, take time to explore the Ngong Ping plateau where there are plenty of shops selling all kinds of souvenirs plus there is a selection of restaurants if you want to grab a bite to eat.

-For further information on spending 48 hours in Hong Kong or longer either contact your local travel agent, a specialist tour operator or the Hong Kong Tourist Office.
+For further information on spending 48 hours in Hong Kong or longer either contact your local travel agent, a specialist tour operator, or the Hong Kong Tourist Office.